Foster's Home for Imaginary Friends: Premise

-Foster's Home for Imaginary Friends is set in a universe in which childhood imaginary friends take physical form and become real as soon as children imagine them.
-Once children outgrow them, friends are relocated to the titular orphanage, where they stay until other children adopt them.
-The home is run by the elderly Madame Foster, its lovable, kind founder; her rabbit imaginary friend Mr. Herriman, the strict rule-abider and business manager; and her granddaughter Frankie, who handles day-to-day operations.
+Foster's Home for Imaginary Friends is set in a universe where childhood imaginary friends physically manifest and become real as soon as they are imagined.
+When children outgrow them, these friends are relocated to the titular orphanage, where they reside until they are adopted by other children.
+The home is operated by its elderly founder, Madame Foster; her imaginary rabbit companion, Mr. Herriman, a strict rule follower who serves as the house's business manager; and her granddaughter Frankie, who manages its day-to-day operations.